theunicornguild/BrewIt/02_brewing_method_list/01_javascript_2_display_methods.md

 	Trello card: As a user I can see a list of brewing methods.

+Before we begin, move the current trello card from the `Backlog/To-do` to `Doing` so we can keep track of which component we're working on.

 After cloning the project and installing the packages you can see that there’s some code written for you as a starter which includes all the css and styling as well.

 You will also have a  `src/data.js` file.